Final Fantasy VIII: Story

 Meanwhile, Squall confronts his personal anxieties fueled by ongoing developments, such as Headmaster Cid appointing him as SeeD's new leader and his increasing attraction to Rinoa.
 Squall and his comrades learn that they, along with Seifer and Ellone but minus Rinoa, were all raised in an orphanage run by Edea; after eventual separation, they later developed amnesia due to their use of Guardian Forces, except Irvine, who did not use them.
 Cid and Edea had established Garden and SeeD primarily to defeat corrupt sorceresses.
 After these revelations, the forces of Balamb Garden defeat the Galbadian Army, led by Seifer, aboard Galbadia Garden.
 Edea is also defeated by SeeD, but the party learns that Edea is merely an unwilling host for Ultimecia, who planned to use Ellone to help achieve time compression.
 Ultimecia transfers her powers to Rinoa; Edea survives, but Rinoa enters a coma.
 Squall travels to Esthar to find Ellone, as he believes that she can help save Rinoa.

 While Rinoa is being treated on Esthar's space station, Ultimecia uses her to free Adel from an orbital prison.
 Ultimecia then orders Seifer to activate the Lunatic Pandora facility, inciting a Lunar Cry that sends Adel's containment device to the planet.
 Having selected Adel as her next host, Ultimecia abandons Rinoa in outer space.
 Squall rescues her, and they return to the planet on a derelict starship and share a romantic moment; Ellone is captured by Galbadia shortly thereafter.
 After landing, the party encounters Laguna, now President of Esthar; he reveals Dr. Odine's plan to allow Ultimecia to cast time compression on their terms so that Ellone can send SeeD into Ultimecia's time period.
 At Lunatic Pandora, Squall's team defeats Seifer, rescues Ellone, and kills Adel; Ultimecia possesses Rinoa and begins casting time compression.
 Ellone sends Squall's team into Ultimecia's era, where she is defeated in a fierce battle before time compression can be fully achieved.

-Squall, lost in time and space, witnesses the dying Ultimecia traveling back in time to pass her powers to Edea.
-Rinoa finds him unconscious, and they return together to their restored world and time.
+While the others return to their present, Squall and a dying Ultimecia travel back in time, where Ultimecia passes her powers down to Edea while Squall tells Edea to create the Gardens and SeeD, creating a causal loop.
+As time uncompresses, Squall gets lost in time, and begins to forget Rinoa's existence.
+Rinoa finds Squall and the pair return to their original time.
 Seifer is reunited with his companions, Laguna and Ellone visit Raine's grave, and the SeeD celebrate their victory at Balamb Garden.
 Squall and Rinoa share a kiss under the moonlight.